 Emory University was founded in 1836 by the Methodist Episcopal Church.
 Rated as having “highly selective” admissions, Emory has been ranked #21 in National Universities by U.S. News & World Report.
 The private university is home to the Goizueta Business School and the Nell Hodgson Woodruff School of Nursing.
 Emory University also participates in an exchange program with the University of St. Andrews in Scotland.

-Monique from Columbus, GA
+Sindhu from GA